 Because if you leave a mini-open forum for people to share their thoughts and ideas to, chances are, they’ll resort to anarchy.
 Anonymity can be a powerful thing, after all.
 These harmful comments can often undo the freedom you allow your audience when you chose to give them a voice on your website.

 That’s why staying vigilant by using your astute judgment or some automated plugins can help filter out these negative and harmful comments.
 You might find that some of them can even go through the hardiest of security plugins.
 That means most of these comments require your attention.
-Watch out for these:
+Watch out for these.

 We’ll be honest with you, you don’t deal with spammers, you just bar them from your website.
 These are the users you probably see commenting the same link of how they earned X amount of money working an hour from their home.
 Most of the time, those things lead to websites or domains laden with viruses.

 They not only harm your website’s credibility and authority but also your legitimate audience who somehow get enticed and fooled by the scam.
 Simply download an anti-spam plugin (it’s easier to find if you use WordPress) and let it deal with those.
-You might still find some comments that get through form legitimate users; their accounts might have been compromised and you’ll have to delete those manually.
+You might still find some comments that get through from legitimate users; their accounts might have been compromised and you’ll have to delete those manually.
 In any case, dealing with spam comments is easy and the least headache-inducing.

 Internet trolls and their comments thrive on negative publicity and attention so the best way to deal with them is how you deal with spam.
 It can be trickier, however, since trolls aren’t necessarily bots– some are definitely bored individuals on the internet looking to start their own digital bushfire.
 They’re usually easy to spot since their comments are mostly unrelated and scandalous.